Court of Criminal Jurisdiction (NSW)

-The Court of Criminal Jurisdiction was a criminal court established in 1787 under the auspices of the First Charter of Justice in the British Empire of New South Wales, now a state of Australia.
+The Court of Criminal Jurisdiction was a criminal court established in 1787 under the auspices of the First Charter of Justice in the British colony of New South Wales, now a state of Australia.
 The Court of Criminal Jurisdiction was the first criminal court in the colony.
-The Court was abolished in 1823, replaced by the Supreme Court of New South Wales.
+The court was abolished in 1823, replaced by the Supreme Court of New South Wales.

 Background

 The British government established the colony of New South Wales primarily as a penal colony, although it did encourage settlement.
 Its principal purpose was to house prisoners from Great Britain.
 Captain Arthur Phillip was appointed as the colony's first governor.

 The British authorities foresaw the need for a judicial system to be established in the colony to deal with criminal matters.
 This was to be a two-tier system.
 The higher tier was to be the Court of Criminal Jurisdiction, which was to deal with the major offences occurring in the colony.
 The lower tier was to be the existing English system of appointing justices of the peace to administer the lesser type of offences.